quicwg/multipath/draft-ietf-quic-multipath.md

 the only way for an endhost to detect path closure (see
 {{idle-time-close}}).

-When a path is abandoned, all CIDs allocated by both of the endpoints for the specified Path ID need to be retired.

 Note that other explicit closing mechanisms of {{QUIC-TRANSPORT}} still apply on the whole connection.
 In particular, the reception of either a CONNECTION_CLOSE ({{Section 10.2 of QUIC-TRANSPORT}}) or a Stateless